 Pho Vieng Chane

-Pho Vieng Chane Restaurant is located in a laneway between Pracha Samphan and Chang Klan Road (just down from Giorgio Italian Restaurant which also no longer exists).
+Pho Vieng Chane Vietnamese Restaurant is located in a laneway between Pracha Samphan and Chang Klan Road (just down from Giorgio Italian Restaurant which also no longer exists).

-I ate here yesterday.
+I ate at Pho Vieng Chane yesterday.
 Phennapha took me also before Xmas.
-This is an open fronted Vietnamese fast food restaurant, but with excellent food.
+This is an open-fronted Vietnamese fast food restaurant, but with excellent food.
 I don’t think what I had was anything unusual.
 I wanted to chase down the deep fried leaf that Phennapha didn’t know the English for and I did on the second visit.

 1 Minced pork balls on skewer nem nuong: these were much more delicious than they looked with a mild sate sauce and as you can see from the half-eaten dish (3 sticks), raw garlic and green chillis, which I skipped (the garlic was very strong).
 And an egg-plant style vegetable (light green peel and white inside slightly bitter), a vegetable that was the consistency of star fruit but sour and cucumber.
 The leaves on the side plate were lettuce, coriander, basil and Vietnamese mint (very tasty when combined with the dish and noodles).

 2 Deep-fried pork in wild betel leaves: I don’t know what a wild betel leaf is but suspect a jungle version of the cultivated.
 These are really special.
 The cylinder of pork inside is very tasty and quite different from the pork balls.
 This was the killer part of the meal because there were four lots of three.
 It would be much better to share with someone.

 Shrimp mousse on sugar cane: this was bland and didn’t taste much of shrimp.
 I’ve had better.